subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 The integration with the SQD portal and the workers is, thus, out-of-scope for this first iteration.
 Instead a simplified server will be implemented.
 I propose, however, to clearly separate server and worker code from the get-go.
-The code may run in the same process, but what workers do and what the portal does should be implemented in different modules.
+The code may run in the same process, but what workers do and what the portal does should be implemented in different crates.

 Furthermore, the first iteration of the extension will be very simple.
 In particular, there will be no or very few code for more complex SQL tasks like joining, sorting and grouping.
 The extension will receive data of individual streams, materialise them locally, and perform any additional tasks on local tables.